 Officers

-WRJA Officers for 2022-2023
+WRJA Officers for 2024-2025

 Officers are elected by a majority vote of WRJA members.
 We are committed to continuous training, sharing knowledge, and networking to assist each and every one of us in our day-to-day roles in corrections.
 We trust that 2022 will be a better year!

-Listed below are our new officers:
+Listed below are our officers:

 President